2025 Symposium

 ALexia Martin, University of California, Davis

-Cross-ecosystem effect of plant invasions on serpentine plant-pollinator networks
+Cross-ecosystem effects of plant invasions on serpentine plant-pollinator networks

 Rebecca Nelson, University of California, Davis